uGeek/dk/README.md

 # dockerc
 Create dockers that you have saved in 2 steps.
-List your docker and available images listed by date.
+List your dockers and their ports.
+List your images by creation date

 ## Install